tudorilisoi/trawl4/README.md

 ### TRAWL4-alpha: A low memory footprint web crawler with a MySQL backend ###

+### Overview

+This is a CLI tool for recursively crawling websites.

+It:

+ - discovers links and recursively follows them
+ - adds crawled pages (URL, content) to a MySQL database for further processing

+Features:

+ - recursive, suitable for crawling/spidering an entire website/domain
+ - respects the robots.txt standard
+ - holds an in-memory LRU for discovered links so the DB is not hit hard
+ - auto-restarts session to avoid memory leaks
+ - uses about 240MB RAM per typical crawl session

 ### How do I get set up? ###

 Clone this repository and follow these simple steps: